HUmutI/sound_project/README.md

-The purpose of this project is detecting the notes when the decibel is over 52 db.
+This project aims to detect the notes when the decibel is over 52 dB.
-The main steps are detecting the times when decibel is over 52, then measuring the frequencies when that time and converting these frequencies into the musical notes.
+The main steps are detecting the times when the decibel is over 52, measuring the frequencies when that time, and converting these frequencies into musical notes.

 Hüseyin Umut Işık - Emir Şahin

-# sound_project
+# Sound_to_note